Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

 \begin{proposition} There exists $\mu_h,\mu_l$, where $\bar\mu_0<\mu_l<\mu_h<\mu^*$, such that: \begin{enumerate} \item[(i.)]
 If $\mu_0<\mu_l$, the optimal policy is full disclosure at time $t_b$ (i.e., $x_b=1$), and $t_b$ increases with $\mu_0$. \item[(ii.)]
 If $\mu_0\in[\mu_l,\mu_h)$, we have $x_a,x_b\in(0,1)$, where $x_b$ and $x_a$ are decreasing and increasing with $\mu_0$, respectively.
 Also, $t_a$ and $t_b$ in the optimal policy are invariant with $\mu_0$. \item[(iii.)]
 If $\mu_0\in[\mu_h,\mu^*)$, the optimal policy is no disclosure after time $t^*$ (i.e., $x_a=1$).
 Also, $x_b$ and $t_a$ decrease with $\mu_0$, while $t_b$ increases with $\mu_0$. \item[(iv.)]
 If $\mu_0\geq\mu^*$, the optimal policy can be implemented by the optimal static policy identified by Proposition \ref{proposition.static}. \end{enumerate} \end{proposition} \begin{proof} See Appendix \ref{proof.comparative}. \end{proof}

-Proposition \ref{prop.comparative} maps the optimal policy to the ``difficulty of motivation", measured by the agent's initial pessimism (low $\mu_0$).
+Proposition \ref{prop.comparative} connect the optimal policy to the difficulty of motivation, measured by the agent's initial pessimism (i.e., a lower $\mu_0$).
 As the agent becomes more pessimistic (moving from right to left in Figure \ref{fig-comparative}), the principal shifts her strategy through three distinct regimes.
 First, when the agent is sufficiently optimistic ($\mu_0 \ge \mu^*$), motivating the agent to experiment until $t^*$ is effectively costless.
 As shown in Figure 3(a), the probability of early stopping is zero ($x_b = 0$).
 In this regime, the principal focuses entirely on the brake—dissuading the agent from experimenting beyond $t^*$—which can be implemented via the optimal static disclosure identified in Proposition \ref{proposition.static}.

 As $\mu_0$ falls below $\mu^*$, the principal must deploy the accelerator to ensure the agent reaches $t^*$.
-When $\mu_l \le \mu_0 < \mu^*$, the principal primarily "pays" for motivation by increasing the informational intensity of the bad news signal rather than altering its timing.
+When $\mu_l \le \mu_0 < \mu^*$, the principal primarily pays for motivation by increasing the informational intensity of the bad news signal rather than altering its timing.
 Figure \ref{fig-comparative} shows that as $\mu_0$ decreases, the principal steadily increases the probability of the bad-news message ($x_b$ rises), thereby increasing the confidence boost generated by ``no news'' before $t^*$.
 Also, there exists an interval $[\mu_l,\mu_h)$ where the optimal intervention times $t_a$ and $t_b$ are invariant with respect to the prior.
 This plateau indicates that the principal prefers to adjust the risk of the stopping lottery (via $x_a$ and $x_b$) while keeping the timing of the feedback fixed.

 When the agent is extremely pessimistic ($\mu_0 < \mu_l$), the principal exhausts her ability to motivate via informativeness alone; Figure \ref{fig-comparative} shows that the accelerator hits its upper bound ($x_b = 1$).
 To maintain incentives as $\mu_0$ drops further, the principal must switch to paying the agent with time.
 By bringing the accelerator forward to an earlier date, the principal provides a more timely check, ensuring the agent is willing to start the project, albeit at the cost of resolving uncertainty sooner than she would prefer.